-You probably heard it numerous times, owning a home is expensive.
-There are various expenses homeowners must pay to maintain and keep a home.
-American homeowners spend a huge part of their salary on the mortgage, property taxes, and homeowners insurance.
-According to the Census Bureau, the average cost of homeownership in Colorado is around $1,681 per month.
+You probably heard it numerous times.
+Owning a home is expensive.
+In fact, there are various expenses homeowners must pay to maintain and keep a home.
+Also, American homeowners spend a huge part of their salary on a mortgage, property taxes, and homeowners insurance.
+In addition, according to the Census Bureau, the average cost of homeownership in Colorado is around $1,681 per month.
 Though most mortgage fees and property taxes are fixed, there are some things you can do to lessen your monthly expenses.
-These expenses may constitute a big chunk of every homeowner’s monthly budget.
+Likewise, these expenses may constitute a big chunk of every homeowner’s monthly budget.
 But don’t fret, there are some ways you can save on your monthly housing costs.
-You can use these 12 insurance hacks: a cheat sheet for homeowners to help you save some extra bucks.
+Furthermore, you can use these 12 insurance cheat sheet for homeowners to help you save some extra bucks.

 Homeowners Insurance Coverage

-To get the best out of your home insurance policy, you have to understand what home insurance is and how it works.
-Homeowners insurance is a protection insurance company provides for homeowners.
-It covers damages to a person’s house and losses to assets inside the home.
+Before we get to insurance hacks, let’s discuss homeowners insurance coverage first.
+Also, to get the best out of your home insurance policy, you have to understand what home insurance is and how it works.
+In fact, homeowners insurance is a protection insurance company provides for homeowners.
+In addition, it covers damages to a person’s house and losses to assets inside the home.

 How does Homeowners Insurance Work?

 A standard home insurance policy provides homeowners protection against different covered losses.
 A basic policy includes the following:

 It covers damages to the home including attached structures like garage and porches.
 Also, adequate home insurance coverage must provide enough financial support to rebuild your home.